ZaidFurkhan/MedAssist_Ai/README.md

-# Smart-CDSS (Clinical Decision Support System)
+# MedAssist.AI (Smart Healthcare With AI)

 ---

 ## 🎯 Project Overview

-**Smart-CDSS** is an intelligent, AI‑powered clinical decision support system that helps users predict diseases based on symptoms, locate nearby specialised hospitals, and manage appointments.
+**MedAssist* is an intelligent, AI‑powered clinical decision support system that helps users predict diseases based on symptoms, locate nearby specialised hospitals, and manage appointments.
 It combines:
 - A Flask backend with a PostgreSQL (Neon) database.
 - Groq LLM integration for chatbot and disease‑information generation.
 - Geoapify for geo‑based hospital search.